-Following the ideas of Mach further, we find that general relativity falls short of his relational demands on Nature.
+For now, following the ideas of Mach further, we find that general relativity falls short of his relational demands on Nature.
 According to Mach, the properties of objects can have no intrinsic meaning - it is only by comparison that we obtain objective knowledge.
 For example, in Newtonian mechanics, only relative positions of particles should enter our description of the Universe.
-There is no objective meaning in the absolute location of a particle, only in its relation to all the other constituents of the Universe [?].
-In general relativity, even in vacuum the proper time of spacetime curves sets a scale, irrespective of any ruler to gauge their lengths.
-In more mathematical jargon, the spacetime length of (non-null) curves are not generally invariant under conformal transformations of the spacetime metric.1
+There is no objective meaning in the absolute location of a particle, only in its relation to all the other constituents of the Universe [4].
+Similarly, scale could be argued to only be meaningful in terms of comparisons.
+No one has ever measured, nor will ever measure, a fundamental scaleful quantity.

+Nonetheless, in general relativity, even in vacuum, the proper length of spacetime curves sets a scale, irrespective of any ruler with which their lengths could be compared.
+In more mathematical jargon, the spacetime length of a (non-null) curve is not generally invariant under conformal transformations of the spacetime metric.1